promotably/api/README.md

-# api
+# API

-The Promotably API Application
+The Promotably API Server

 ## Usage

 ### Database

-* ns-api uses PostgreSQL 9.3.
+* This server uses PostgreSQL 9.3.
 If you're looking for a really easy way to run a postgresql database on your mac, checkout [postgres.app](http://postgresapp.com/)
 * Also, the postgresql extension uuid-ossp is required.
 Once you have your database up, do the following setup:
 ```
 CREATE USER p_user WITH PASSWORD 'pr0m0';